-Keep Clear A boat keeps clear of a right-of-way boat
+Keep Clear A board keeps clear of a right-of-way board

-- (a) if the right-of-way boat can sail her course with no need to take avoiding action and, - (b) when the boats are overlapped, if the right-of-way boat can also change course in both directions without immediately making contact.
+(a) if the right-of-way board can sail her course with no need to take avoiding action and,

+(b) when the boards are overlapped, if the right-of-way board can also change course in both directions without immediately making contact.

-Leeward and Windward A boat's leeward side is the side that is or, when she is head to wind, was away from the wind.
+Leeward and Windward A board's leeward side is the side that is or, when she is head to wind, was away from the wind.
 However, when sailing by the lee or directly downwind, her leeward side is the side on which her mainsail lies.
 The other side is her windward side.
-When two boats on the same tack overlap, the one on the leeward side of the other is the leeward boat.
-The other is the windward boat.
+When two boards on the same tack overlap, the one on the leeward side of the other is the leeward board.
+The other is the windward board.

-Mark An object the sailing instructions require a boat to leave on a specified side, a race committee vessel surrounded by navigable water from which the starting or finishing line extends, and an object intentionally attached to the object or vessel.
+Mark An object the sailing instructions require a board to leave on a specified side, a race committee vessel surrounded by navigable water from which the starting or finishing line extends, and an object intentionally attached to the object or vessel.
 However, an anchor line is not part of the mark.